PyMamba/mamba-framework/docs/relnotes/index.rst

 * Model read method now returns a copy of the Sorm object that can be used in other threads if the optional parameter copy is True (it's False by default)
 * Fixed a bug in create SQL mamba-admin command when used with live (-l) option
 * Fixed a bug related with PyPy and it's lack of **set_debug** method in **gc** object
+* Now mamba-admin start and stop subcommands can be used inside valid mamba application directories only

 Deprecations
 ------------